alexis89x/subcinode/README.md

 Your subs, now from your console.

-**Subcino(de)** is a npm packate to automatically download the correct subtitles for your video files.
+**Subcino(de)** is a npm package to automatically download the correct subtitles for your video files.
 It is the node version of [Subcino](http://www.subcino.com).

 It is completely free, and does not require registration.
-Basically, it is a legit wrapper for [Open Subtitles](http://www.opensubtitles.org) APIs;
+Basically, it is a legit wrapper for [Open Subtitles](http://www.opensubtitles.org) APIs.

 ## Installation